ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 ```
 {: pre}

-**Note:** If the `wsk bluemix login` command fails with the error `BMXLS0202E: You are using a federated user ID, please use one time code to login with option --sso`, login with the Bluemix CLI using `bluemix login`, then issue `wsk bluemix login --sso`.
+If the `wsk bluemix login` command fails with the error `BMXLS0202E: You are using a federated user ID, please use one time code to login with option --sso`, login with the {{site.data.keyword.Bluemix_notm}} CLI using `bluemix login`, then issue `wsk bluemix login --sso`.
+{: tip}

 ### Create your first API by using the CLI